History of Mexican Americans in Houston: Education

 In the 20th century, when schools were legally segregated by race (the Jim Crow era), Mexican-Americans attended schools legally designated for white students.
 Until 1970 the Houston Independent School District (HISD) counted its Hispanic and Latino students as "white."

 Beginning in the 20th century were some ethnic Mexican-majority elementary schools in Houston; the first school with a majority ethnic Mexican student body was Lorenzo de Zavala Elementary School in Magnolia Park.
 Mexican students attended schools classified as being for white students; school district administrators established De Zavala elementary to alleviate fears from Anglo White parents who noticed an increase in Mexican students in the area White schools.
 At some schools, such as Rusk Elementary School near the Second Ward, school administrators established de facto segregation by assigning Mexican students to separate classes.
 At the time no ethnic Mexican-majority high schools yet existed.

 An increase in the Hispanic presence of public schools in Houston began in 1937.
 After the 1960s many of the secondary schools began to change from being mostly Anglo to mostly Hispanic.

 AAMA operates George I. Sanchez Charter Schools.

 Diplomatic missions

-The Consulate-General of Mexico was formerly located in the Greater Southeast Management District, on 1.7 acre of area adjacent to Interstate 69/U.S. Highway 59.
+From 2001 to 2021 the Consulate-General of Mexico was formerly located in the Greater Southeast Management District, on 1.7 acre of area adjacent to Interstate 69/U.S. Highway 59.
 In 2019 the Mexican government agreed to give the state government of Texas the consulate's land, in exchange for the state giving the Mexican government 3 acre of land in Westchase, Houston that was previously state property.
-The consulate was to open in its new location in 2020.
+The consulate opened its new location in June 2021.
 The move is rebuilding so the state government can reconstruct freeways in the Southeast Houston area.